General Information on Admissions

 - If you received a degree outside the United States, you will need to also submit copies of your TOEFL or IELTS scores.

 - A Statement of Purpose.
 This statement should indicate your previous experiences in the field, your research and clinical interests in graduate school, your career goals, and your fit with our program.
 You must indicate which faculty member(s) you are interested in working with to be considered for our program as we admit students to work with specific faculty members.
+The Graduate School webpage suggests that the length should be between 250 and 750 words.
+While we appreciate a succinct, but thorough, personal statement and 250 words is likely too short.

 - Names and email addresses of three people who have agreed to write you letters of recommendation.
 These letter writers will receive an email from CollegeNet (the online application company) asking them to upload your letter to the system.
 Letter writers will not receive this request until you submit your application.
 Thus, you should notify the letter writers of our deadline and submit your application with ample time allowed for them to complete and upload their letter.
 Communication with your letter writers about the deadline is important to allow your application to be given full consideration.